sjjsy/neronet/doc/notes_on_meetings.md

 ### Retrospective

-- Improvements since sprint 0
+#### Improvements since sprint 0

 - Replaced six tactics with Team spirit recap
 - Balanced our team's power structure by selecting a team leader for each sprint
-- Practices
+- Punctuality: Many have improved, Iiro hasn't.
+Samuel has also been more absent.
+Everybody should try to be more punctual or at least inform early about being late.
-  - Developing user guide first:
+- Ambiguity in user stories got less of an issue due to the user guide

-    - Matias: We shall see
-    - Iiro: I feel we have strayed from the reason we began to implement a user guide
+#### Practices

 - Team leader per sprint
-    - Matias: Great to not give samuel all responsibility
+    - Matias: Great not to give Samuel all responsibility
     - Iiro: Might be a bit confusing for the PO and I'm not sure how I'll manage it in the next sprint
+    - Tuomo, Teemu, Joona and Samuel like the idea
 - Pair programming
     - Matias: Works fine, a lot of time used for coordination within the pair
-    - Iiro: I feel that our pair programming might have been bit inefficient in development and testing, but it helped a lot in planning and documentation
+    - Iiro: I feel that our pair work might have been a bit inefficient in development and testing, but it helped a lot in planning and documentation
+    - Teemu: Difficult to share work.
+Otherwise works well.
+    - Samuel: In sprint 2 I suggest we program in pairs but do not employ pair programming, work together as they best see fit.
+- Developing user guide first:
+    - Matias: We shall see
+    - Iiro: I feel we have strayed from the reason we began to implement a user guide.
+Now it feels to be restrictive rather than descriptive.
+    - Joona: I feel that it is very good as it reflects the requirements of the PO.
+    - Samuel: It should be considered as a sort of prototype.
+It is not useful to hang ourselves to it.
 - Sprint planning
-    - Matias: Doesn't remember
+    - Matias: Difficult to break user stories into useful and small tasks
+    - Iiro: Our stories were already small, they were difficult to break even smaller.
+    - There was slight contradictions in understanding user stories
+    - Integration work took a lot more time than expected
 - Daily Scrums
     - Matias: Worked fine this time, not of much use
     - Iiro: Need to attend more of them...
+    - Teemu: They could have been used more in integration and inter pair coordination
 - Teamwork sessions
     - Matias: times fine, people are away too often, peer reviews should be distributed evenly throughout the sprint
+    - Iiro: Sometimes too much commotion
-- Tools:
+- Peer review
+    - Done in a big hurry, we should reserve more time for it
+    - We should study more about how it should be done

+#### Tools

 - user guide
 - flowdock
     - Matias: Hasn't used much
     - Iiro: doesn't like the idea of PO reading the messages
 - skype
     - Matias: Wasn't used much
 - whatsapp
     - Matias: reads often
     - Iiro: I don't keep my phones internet always on so it hasn't been optimal
 - agilefant
     - Matias: No complaints
     - Iiro: Still feels bit rigid
 - team spirit
 - sphinx
     - Matias: not used
 - sharelatex
 - google calendar
     - Matias: works fine
     - Iiro: Haven't used it much after we scheduled regular times
 - github
     - Matias: works fine
     - Iiro: The usage still needs some working.
 There are some files that shouldn't have been pushed to the remote
 - floobits
     - Matias: Hasn't used much
     - Iiro: Good for meetings
 - Top 3 Tools Matias: not of use
 - Worst 3 Tools

-- Improvements to Teamwork
-  - Matias:
+#### Improvement to teamwork

-    - people are away too often
+- people are away too often -Matias
-    - peer reviews should be distributed evenly throughout the sprint
+- peer reviews should be distributed evenly throughout the sprint -Matias
-    - The pace is not always the best
+- The pace is not always the best -Matias
-  - Iiro:
-    - Pair programming needs to be streamlined
+- Pair programming needs to be streamlined -Iiro
+- Let's have a team review of the whole project at the beginning of next sprint.
+- Let's design all interfaces at the start of the sprint.

-- Planning Implementation of Improvements
+Planning Implementation of Improvements

-- Feedback to the sprint leader
+Feedback to the sprint leader
 - Matias: Works fine, synchronisation problems may occur, should read and understand the code before the next sprint
+- Iiro: I don't really know what team leader did other than user guide
 ### Progress review

 Notes:
 - Product backlog updated in the previous session
+- Check
-- Check thet the user stories follow some specified user story template
+- thet the user stories follow some specified user story template
 - Retrospective before project progress review?
 On wednesday?
 - The coach appreciates trying new work practices and tools,